Suraj Yengde: Works

 In 2018, Yengde co-edited The Radical in Ambedkar: Critical Reflections with Anand Teltumbde.
 In 2019, he authored Caste Matters, a book listed in The Hindu’s "Best Non-Fiction Books of the Decade".
 The book is published in several Indian languages with the Kerala translation winning a state award for translation.
 His new book Caste: A Global Story was published in May 2025.

 Awards and recognitions

 Yengde's work has received attention in both academic and public spheres.
 His book Caste Matters was reviewed in major outlets such as The Hindu, The Wire, and The Polis Project, where it was described as a "powerful polemic" and "path‑breaking" in its engagement with caste and Dalit identity.

 He received the Dr. Ambedkar Social Justice Award, Canada in 2019, and was one of the finalists for Sahitya Akademi Yuva Puraskar.
-He has been named as one of the "25 Most Influential Young Indians of 2021" by GQ.
-He also appeared in American biographical drama film Origin (2023) as himself.
+He has been named as one of the "25 Most Influential Young Indians of 2021" by GQ, and appeared in American biographical drama film Origin (2023) as himself.